matthid/Yaaf.GameMediaManager/Readme.md

-# Yaaf.WirePlugin
+# Yaaf.GameMediaManager

-WirePlugin makes uploading Matchmedia in ESL-Matches very simple.
+GameMediaManager makes uploading Matchmedia in ESL-Matches very simple.
-Whenever you record anything in any (needs wire support) game or make a screenshot WirePlugin will manage these files for you.
+Whenever you record anything in any (needs wire support) game or make a screenshot GameMediaManager will manage these files for you.
 The idea is basically to play a game and after playing already have the "Matchmedia upload Window" perfectly filled with all your data.
 You can tag matches, players and files.
 You can also add some info to your enemies or mates, for example set their skill level, flag as cheater or save a description how they played in this game.

 All this data can be searched (not fully implemented) and exported (media files).

-WirePlugin goes even one step further and allows the same file/player/media management for any gaming you do besides ESL-Matches.
+GameMediaManager goes even one step further and allows the same file/player/media management for any gaming you do besides ESL-Matches.

 Features:
 - Manages your matchmedia